apache/activemq-artemis/docs/user-manual/en/ha.md

 - [`retries-ms`](https://curator.apache.org/apidocs/org/apache/curator/retry/RetryNTimes.html#%3Cinit%3E(int,int)): (default is 1000 ms)
 - [`namespace`](https://curator.apache.org/apidocs/org/apache/curator/framework/CuratorFrameworkFactory.Builder.html#namespace(java.lang.String)): (no default)

-Configuration of the [Apache Zookeeper](https://zookeeper.apache.org/) nodes is left to the user, but there are few **suggestions to improve the reliability of the quorum service**:
+Configuration of the [Apache Zookeeper](https://zookeeper.apache.org/) ensemble is the responsibility of the user, but there are few
+**suggestions to improve the reliability of the quorum service**:
 - broker `session_ms` must be `>= 2 * server tick time` and `<= 20 * server tick time` as by
   [Zookeeper 3.6.3 admin guide](https://zookeeper.apache.org/doc/r3.6.3/zookeeperAdmin.html): it directly impacts how fast a backup can failover to an isolated/killed/unresponsive live; the higher, the slower.
-- GC on broker machine should allow keeping GC pauses within 1/3 of `session_ms` in order to let the Zookeeper heartbeat protocol to work reliably: if it's not possible, better increase `session_ms` accepting a slower failover
+- GC on broker machine should allow keeping GC pauses within 1/3 of `session_ms` in order to let the Zookeeper heartbeat protocol work reliably.
+If that is not possible, it is better to increase `session_ms`, accepting a slower failover duration.
 - Zookeeper must have enough resources to keep GC (and OS) pauses much smaller than server tick time: please consider carefully if broker and Zookeeper node should share the same physical machine, depending on the expected load of the broker
 - network isolation protection requires configuring >=3 Zookeeper nodes